MimeUtilitypublic class MimeUtility extends Object This is a utility class that provides various MIME related

 return MOSTLY_NONASCII;

-breakOnNonAscii if true, then terminate the the check when the first non-US-ASCII character is found.
+the check terminates when the first non-US-ASCII character is

 int ascii = 0, non_ascii = 0;